Jalen Hurts Player Prop Bets for NFL Week 12 | Philadelphia vs. New York 11/28/2021

 Matchup vs. New York

-- In two matchups against the Giants, Hurts averaged zero passing yards per game, 199.5 yards fewer than his over/under for Sunday.
+- In two matchups against the Giants, Hurts averaged zero passing yards per game, 199.5 yards below his over/under for Sunday.

 - Hurts did not throw a touchdown pass against the Giants over that time.

-- The Giants have the NFL's 22nd-ranked pass defense this season, yielding 268.7 yards per game through the air.
+- This week Hurts will face the NFL's 22nd-ranked pass defense (268.7 yards allowed per game).

-- The Giants have given up 18 passing TDs this season (1.8 per game), ranking them 19th among NFL defenses.
+- The Giants have surrendered 18 touchdowns through the air (1.8 per game).
+They are 19th in the league in that category.

 Recent Performances